kryptogo/jobs/README.md

 **Essential Requirements**:

-- 1+ years experience in backend engineering position
+- 2+ years experience in backend engineerer position
 - 1+ years experience in engaging with business clients in Tech/Software industries
 - Timely perceive up-to-date knowledge, product and service offerings of cryptocurrency and blockchain
 - BS/MS background in Computer Science or relevant discipline